-- · Formulation Complexity.
+- Formulation Complexity.
 Our development and manufacturing capabilities enable us to manufacture pharmaceuticals that are difficult to produce, including highly potent, extended release, combination, and low dosage products.
-This ability to manufacture a variety of complex products is a competitive strength that we intend to leverage in selecting products to develop or manufacture. - · Patent Status.
-We seek to develop products whose branded bioequivalents do not have long-term patent protection or existing patent challenges. - Market Size.
+This ability to manufacture a variety of complex products is a competitive strength that we intend to leverage in selecting products to develop or manufacture. - Patent Status.
+We seek to develop products whose branded bioequivalents do not have long-term patent protection or existing patent challenges.
+Market Size.
+When determining whether to develop or acquire an individual product, we review the current and expected market size for that - Market Size.
 When determining whether to develop or acquire an individual product, we review the current and expected market size for that product at launch, as well as forecasted price erosion upon conversion from branded to generic pricing.
-We endeavor to manufacture products with sufficient market size to enable us to enter the market with a strong likelihood of being able to price our product both competitively and at a profit. - Profit Potential.
+We endeavor to manufacture products with sufficient market size to enable us to enter the market with a strong likelihood of being able to price our products both competitively and at a profit.
+Profit Potential.
 We research the availability and cost of active pharmaceutical ingredients in determining which products to develop or acquire.
-In determining the potential profit of a product, we forecast our anticipated market share, pricing, which includes expected price erosion caused by competition from other generic manufacturers, and the estimated cost to manufacture the products. - Manufacturing.
-We generally seek to develop and manufacture products at our own manufacturing plants in order to maximize the capacity and utilization of our facilities, to ensure quality control in our products, and to maximize profit potential. - · Competition.
-When determining whether to develop or acquire an individual product, we research the existing and expected market share of generic competitors.
-We seek to develop products for which we can obtain a large market share, and may decline to develop a product if we anticipate that many generic competitors will be entering that product's market.
-Our highly specialized manufacturing facilities provide a means of entering niche markets, such as hormone therapies, in which fewer generic companies would be able to compete.
+In - Profit Potential.
+We research the availability and cost of active pharmaceutical ingredients in determining which products to develop or acquire.
+In determining the potential profit of a product, we forecast our anticipated market share, pricing, including expected price erosion caused by competition from other generic manufacturers, and the estimated cost of manufacturing. - Manufacturing.
+We generally seek to develop and manufacture products at our own manufacturing plants in order to optimize the utilization of our facilities, ensure quality control in our products, and maximize profit potential. - Competition.
+When determining whether to develop or acquire a product, we research existing and expected competition.
+We seek to develop products for which we can obtain sufficient market share, and may decline to develop a product if we anticipate significant competition.
+Our specialized manufacturing facilities provide a means of entering niche markets, such as hormone therapies, in which fewer generic companies are able to compete.